openitnovem/readml/README.md

 Options:
   --config-values    Dictionnary of configuration adapted to the type of
-                     problematic you need to interpret, you must use the template [default: None]
+                     problematic you need to interpret, the templates are available in `readml/config` folder [default: None]

   --interpret-type   Interpretability type: Choose global, local or mix.
 Not
                      needed for DL  [default: mix]